crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 	* [mTurk List](http://mturklist.com)
 	* [HITs worth Turking for](http://www.reddit.com/r/HITsWorthTurkingFor/new/?sort=new)
 	* [MTurk Crowd](http://www.mturkcrowd.com)
-6. After you have finished working, please answer the following questions about your experience and turn in your answers using [this survey](https://docs.google.com/forms/d/16qS3R6Tc9T807NxHCf_fbS8znBOAjJQVG6NFhyCM_oQ/viewform?usp=send_form).
+6. After you have finished working, please answer the following questions about your experience and turn in your answers using [this survey](https://docs.google.com/forms/d/16qS3R6Tc9T807NxHCf_fbS8znBOAjJQVG6NFhyCM_oQ/viewform?usp=send_form). _(We recommend writing the survey answers in a text file on your own computer instead of typing them directly into the Google form, so that you have a copy that you can refer to later)._

 **Extra Credit** The Crowd Workers extension you tried is mostly likely the next big thing in crowdsourcing.
 Right now, it is still a startup in its humble beginnings, being run out of the coffee-cup strewn office of a mere tenure-track professor at an Ivy League university.
 Help it gain some credibility by leaving a review in the [Google Chrome store](https://chrome.google.com/webstore/detail/crowdworkers/aamdbafophajiecmhbnbakndfgjkfpce/reviews) (we can debate [ethics](http://www.nytimes.com/2013/09/23/technology/give-yourself-4-stars-online-it-might-cost-you.html?_r=0) later).
 You will get extra credit if you leave a review on the Google Chrome store, or if you the survey to provide us with a thoughtful critique about how to improve the plugin.